Bet on every NFL Week 14 game at best betting sites, top betting apps

-How, where to bet on NFL Week 14: Best betting apps, promos, sites for Cowboys-Lions, Ravens-Steelers
+How, where to bet on NFL Week 14: Best betting apps, promos, sites for Ravens-Steelers, Packers-Bears

-Here's how to bet on the Week 14 NFL schedule, including Packers vs. Bears and Chiefs vs. Texans
+Here's how to bet on the Week 14 NFL schedule, including Jaguars vs. Colts and Chiefs vs. Texans

-The Week 14 NFL schedule is loaded with exciting matchups that have playoff implications, starting with the Lions vs. Cowboys on Thursday Night Football.
-Detroit is a 3-point favorite, despite losing four of its last seven games.
-The over/under for total points scored in Cowboys vs. Lions is 54.5, the highest on the NFL Week 14 odds board.
-Sunday's slate includes Ravens (-6) vs. Steelers, Jaguars (+1.5) vs. Colts, Bills (-5.5) vs. Bengals and Packers (-6.5) vs. Bears.
+The Week 14 NFL schedule is loaded with exciting matchups that have playoff implications.
+Sunday's slate includes Ravens (-5.5) vs. Steelers, Jaguars (+1.5) vs. Colts, Bills (-5.5) vs. Bengals and Packers (-6.5) vs. Bears.
 Sunday Night Football brings Chiefs (-3.5) vs. Texans, while Monday Night Football is Chargers (+2.5) vs. Eagles.
 Philadelphia is on a two-game losing streak, but it still sits atop the NFC East standings.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 14 can read more below, along with picks for some of the biggest games.